-countries have
+countries have nemp. benefits no

-50 untries require onl
+50 ountries require or

-3 countries set forth
+countries set forth

-countries have no ovision on unemplement
+countries have no rovision on unemp

 7.4a Sickness Benefits - Duration

 Does the law require paid sick leave for the first six months of sickness?

 Social Security (Minimum Standards) Convention, 1952 (No. 102) stipulates the provision of sickness benefits at the rate of at least 45 per cent of a worker's former wage, where the contingency covered should include incapacity for work resulting from a morbid condition and involving suspension of earnings, as defined by national laws or regulations.
 The benefit shall be a periodical payment for the whole of contingency and limited to 26 weeks in each case of sickness, in which event it need not be paid for the first three days of suspension of earnings or where all residents whose means during the contingency do not exceed prescribed limits are protected.